 But you might be wondering what happens to:

-How do you handle legacy meters for which you're now tracking bills via Utility Sync?
+1. How do you handle legacy manual meters for which you're now tracking bills via Utility Sync?

 Let’s say you have a meter, called “Manual Electric” with five years of usage.
-Now that meter’s usage is being tracked via Utility Sync, so we’ve added an MSR meter with a year of historical usage.
+Now that meter’s usage is being tracked via Utility Sync, so now there's a new Utility Sync meter with a year of historical usage.
 What do you do?

 A good first step is to download the site to Excel in ENERGY STAR so that you have a clear view of your site’s meters.
 Head to your site’s “Summary” tab in ENERGY STAR, scroll to the very bottom, then select “Download Property to Excel” on the right.